Shiva-gsk/SSL-admin-task/README.md

 sudo useradd -m examaudit
 sudo usermod -aG exam_1,exam_2,exam_3 examaudit
 ```
-As we added examaudit to all user groups now we can change permissions of grps tohave read access.
+As we added examaudit to all user groups, we can change permissions of grps to have read access.
 For that we run the following command.

 ```
 sudo chmod 740 /home/exam_1